-What makes this release particularly compelling isn’t just the Rolex name but rather how early market data suggests we’re witnessing the birth of what could become a legendary reference.
+What makes this release so compelling isn’t simply the Rolex name on the dial.
+Early market data suggests you’re watching the birth of what could become a legendary reference in real time.

 Key Takeaways